-If your super hero struggles in school because of a learning disability or a medical diagnosis, he/she has the option to be placed under an Individualized Education Plan (IEP) or a 504 Plan.
-Under these plans, the student is allowed accommodations in order to “level the playing field” in the classroom.
+If your super-hero struggles in school because of a learning disability or a medical diagnosis, he/she has the option to be placed under an Individualized Education Plan (IEP) or a 504 Plan.
+Under these plans, the student is allowed IEP and 504 accommodations in order to “level the playing field” in the classroom.

 Everyone Is a Genius

 Remember the fish that was judged by it’s ability to climb a tree?
 An accommodation would be moving that tree under water for the fish.
-Now the fish has the same opportunity to climb the tree, with his individual skill sets, as the monkey did on land.
+Now the fish has the same opportunity to climb the tree.

 Level The Playing Field

 The question is, what accommodations is my child entitled to receive?
-It’s subjective, but in reality, a parent can request any accommodation that will allow the student the opportunity to perform at the same level as his/her peers.
+It’s subjective, but a parent can request any accommodation that will allow the student the opportunity to perform at the same level as his peers.